CULEMO: Cultural Lenses on Emotion -- Benchmarking LLMs for Cross-Cultural Emotion Understanding: Discussion

 \subsection{Performance Gaps Reflect Under-Represented cultures}

-We observe notably lower accuracy for Ethiopia and India in both emotion and sentiment tasks, suggesting that models may be less familiar with cultural practices and norms for these under-represented contexts.
+We observe notably lower accuracy for Ethiopia and India in both emotion and sentiment tasks, suggesting that models may be less exposed to cultural practices and norms for these under-represented contexts.
 Ensuring greater diversity in training corpora is key to improving model performance for such cultures.
 Providing explicit country context can partially offset these gaps by nudging models to incorporate relevant cultural knowledge.

 Overall, our findings underscore the importance of cultural context in developing and deploying LLMs.
-Beyond balanced data collection, researchers may explore culture-specific tuning or reinforcement learning from human feedback to further refine models’ ability to interpret and respect cultural nuances.
+Beyond balanced data collection, researchers may explore culture-specific tuning or reinforcement learning from human feedback to further refine the abilities of models to interpret and respect cultural nuances.